hongtaoh/olymvis/content/paper.md

 ### Ranking Sports
 To rank sports according to the number of athletes, we first plotted a bar chart, each bar representing a category.
 As can be seen below, since there were too many categories, the names of sports overlapped to a degree that most of them were indistinguishable.
 Since there are around thirty sports, using colors is not an ideal option.

-We then thought about word cloud.
-In word cloud, the size of words is associated with the frequencies.
+We then thought about the word cloud.
+In word clouds, the size of words is associated with the frequencies.
 This would make our ranking clearer.
 We did this visualization with the wordcloud package.
 See Figure 34.

 {{<figure src="https://raw.githubusercontent.com/hongtaoh/olymvis/master/static/pics/g-4-2.png"  caption="Figure 34: Word cloud of sports ranking by number of participants in all past Summer Olympics" class="wide">}}